xmoezzz/KrkrExtract/KrkrExtract/Readme.txt

 For long-term support, this project won't be an open source project at present.

 [Dev log]
+Version 2.0.1.4
+Now you can make packages without re-launching game.

 Version 2.0.1.3
 Fixed a packing issue.[works with "千恋＊万花"]